sfiligoi/tutorial-k8s-sc22/hands-on/1a_Basic_hands_on.md

 What happened?
 (Hint: check the status and restart column)

-The pod should have ended... now what?
+The pod should have fist go into a Runnning state, followed by a Completed state...

+Which means, that it terminated...

+Now what?

 You may have noticed that we are printing out to standard output.
 You can retrieve that with:
 ```